andyevers/trade-backtester/README.md

 ## TODO

+-   Make Broker.ts unaware of EntityManager used by BacktestClient.
+It should send the data to BacktestClient where it then gets stored in the EntityManager repos.
+This way it will function the same as live clients, where entity manager is used for caching local data and the broker acts as a live broker.

 ### Performance Improvements

--   creating a candle copy in Timeline.candleGenerator takes about 10ms - 15ms for 70,000 iterations.
+-   Creating a candle copy in Timeline.candleGenerator takes about 10ms - 15ms for 70,000 iterations.
 This is only used to deal with current prices on alternate timeframes. find a faster way of doing this.